Top of Page

 Yes.
 Once your application has been verified by PTCAS, the admissions department will send the applicant a link to complete the NSU supplemental application.
 Please note, it can take up to 6 weeks for your PTCAS application and supporting documents to be verified.

 If you have not completed all admissions requirements (for example, your bachelor’s degree or prerequisite courses) you may still be considered by the Committee on Admissions.
-Any offer of admission that you receive; however, will be contingent upon your satisfactory completion of all admissions requirements.
+Please see Admissions Requirements for details.

-The first term of each cohort begins during the Summer Semester which is typically at the end of May each year.
+The first term of each cohort begins during the Fall Semester which is typically at the end of August each year.

 Yes.
 But applications will not be reviewed until all required items are properly submitted.